FC Haka: History

 Since then the club's operations have been reformed to make it financially sounder.
 The team, having been one of the most successful and prestigious in Finland, ran at a loss for several years during the 2000s.
 At the same time the overall global economic situation and sponsorship payments from UPM Kymmene diminished.
 This forced the club to rationalize its operations and adopt a new role as one of the smaller clubs in Finnish top flight football.
 The situation at the start of 2012 Finnish football season was described by the chairman and board members as difficult but stable.

 These times of financial struggles saw the club move from perennial championship challengers to a team usually poised for relegation.
 In both 2011 and 2012 pre-season media predictions placed the club in the bottom three.
 Haka finished last in the standings in 2012 and were relegated to the second tier (then known as Ykkönen, but rebranded in 2023 as Ykkösliiga).
 The club finally won promotion back to the Veikkausliiga for the 2020 season following a near perfect campaign in the 2019 Ykkönen, where they dropped only 7 points and finished 19 points ahead of second-place TPS.

+In December 2025, a fan-started fire destroyed the historic 400-seat wooden stand at FC Haka's Tehtaan Kenttä Stadium, causing significant damage to the nearly century-old ground soon after the club's relegation from the Veikkausliiga.